The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

 The excess of energy received by the day side is redistributed vertically in the troposphere by convection and laterally to the night side by the global atmospheric circulation (see Sec.~\ref{sec:hab1_circ}).
 Temperature profiles at the substellar point (Fig.~\ref{fig:hab1_substellar}a) and at its antipode on the night side (not shown) reveal the low spatial variation of the free tropospheric temperature, confirming the weak temperature gradient assumption \citep[similar to earlier studies e.g.][]{Turbet:2016,Boutle2017}.
 This can be seen in a relatively low gradient of the tropospheric temperature, whose meridional mean varies from \SI{\approx 230}{\K} on the day side to \SI{\approx 260}{\K} on the night side, with ROCKE-3D having the smallest variation (Fig.~\ref{fig:hab1_mm_prof}a).
 The weak variation of tropospheric temperature in ROCKE-3D with longitude is a consequence of a more zonally symmetric global circulation, which is characteristic of synchronously rotating planets in a ``fast rotation'' dynamical regime \citep{Haqq_Misra2018,Sergeev2020}.
 This regime is dominated by two extratropical zonal jets (see Sec.~\ref{sec:hab1_circ}) and a stronger equator-to-pole temperature gradient relative to the substellar-antistellar gradient.

 Vertically integrated specific humidity, i.e. the water vapor path, is the lowest in ROCKE-3D (up to \SI{12}{\kg\per\m\squared}), whilst the highest amount of water vapor (up to almost \SI{25}{\kg\per\m\squared}) is simulated by ExoCAM and LMD-G (Fig.~\ref{fig:hab1_mm_prof}b).
 In the case of LMD-G, however, moisture is mostly concentrated in the lowest layers close to the substellar point and decreases rapidly with height, making the stratosphere more than an order of magnitude drier compared to the other three models (see last column in Table~\ref{tab:glob_diag}).
 As a result, the absorption of shortwave radiation by the water vapor in the stratosphere is the lowest in the LMD-G (Fig.~\ref{fig:hab1_substellar}c).
 The low humidity in LMD-G can be explained by the temperature minimum at the tropopause (Fig.~\ref{fig:hab1_substellar}a), which controls the amount of water entering the stratosphere in the convective region.
 In addition, the amount of water vapor that reaches the upper atmosphere is strongly affected by the type of a convection parameterization in the GCM.
 As mentioned in Sec.~\ref{sec:conv}, LMD-G uses the convective adjustment scheme, which works by adjusting the temperature and humidity on each level towards a pre-defined adiabat.
-The adiabat is constructed from the surface, and therefore the scheme does not have information or ability to adjust to the conditions in the upper atmosphere.
-Consequently, the convective parameterization will tend to stop at or below the tropopause because it is unable to adjust the thermodynamic profile in the levels above.
+This scheme does not allow for convective overshooting or entrainment, and so does not affect neutral or stable layers.
 ExoCAM, ROCKE-3D and the UM, on the other hand, use the mass-flux parameterizations.
 These schemes carry information in the vertical from their original perturbation, modifying the entraining and detraining rates along the way.
 If the convective plume is particularly warm and moist when it reaches the tropopause, it can travel a few model levels above it before becoming neutrally buoyant.
 During this overshooting, warm and humid air from the plume is heavily detrained into the lower stratosphere.
 As a result, the mass-flux schemes tend to deposit more heat and moisture in the upper levels of the model where the adjustment schemes would stop.